emberjs/rfcs/text/0000-colocated-tests.md

 ## How we teach this

 > What names and terminology work best for these concepts and why?
 How is this idea best presented?
 As a continuation of existing Ember patterns, or as a wholly new one?

+"Test co-location" makes sense, because it's what's used by components' current organization.

 > Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
 Does it change how Ember is taught to new users at any level?

+The guides would need to update any references to unit/integration tests in the `tests` folder to be in the `app` folder.

 > How should this feature be introduced and taught to existing Ember users?

+This RFC does not deprecate the old test location -- it only suggests adding test locations -- so people can take their time migrating or completely avoid migrating altogether and wait for a tool to automatically move (nearly) everything for them.

 ## Drawbacks